Last update: 01.08.2017

 You shouldn’t leave scanner probes right at a wormhole for long.
 That’s like slapping someone a wet towel in the face while shouting “YOU ARE NOT ALONE!”.
 And you tell them which wormhole you came from.
 To avoid this, you can launch the probes and just hit the scan button right afterwards, so the probes warp of and scan somewhere, but don’t sit right a the wormhole.

 When you now hang around at your saved safe bookmark, you can fully commit to scan down sites.
 But keep an eye on the dscan.
 In case of combat probes happen to show up, it’s time to take a run.

 2.4 What to mine

 After you scanned out a gas site – which you also could do with a dedicated scanning ship, and come back in the Venture for the space-farts – you need to know what’s in there.

 Here is list where you can look up, what you can find in here or there under the headline “Ladar”

 The gas you are looking for is called “Fullerite-C###”.
 If a cloud is worth your time can you evaluate at fuzzwork.co.uk (sort by isk/m³, because your harvester suck in m³ not units)

 In general you can say, Fullerite C320 and C540are the most precious to clouds you can find out there.
 Followed by C32 and C72.

 3. Mining & staying alive*

-After you warp into a site, you want to check the name of it first.
+Before you warp into a site, you want to check the name of it first.
 The “Ordinary Perimeter Reservoir” is the only site which has five active Vigilant Sentry Towers in it right from the start.
 Just avoid those “Ordinary” sites with your little Venture.
 In every other site, you have roughly 15 to 20 Minutes time until the first Sleepers will spawn.
 So you want to to be quick.

 But be ready to warp out at an instant when you find that the Sleepers in the site have already been spawned.
 That just means some other sneaky ninja gas miner was there before you.
 Sad!